Free cookie consent management tool by TermsFeed Generator

 Offline learning: flight attendants and commuters download entire courses (280MB for 120 videos) on WiFi, watch during flights with zero connectivity, then sync progress in 800ms when back online.
 Requirements: bulk download, local progress tracking, background sync.

-Verifiable credentials: blockchain-backed certificates with QR codes.
+Verifiable credentials: digitally signed certificates with QR codes (Open Badges 3.0 standard).
 Interviewers scan to verify completion, scores, full syllabus.
 Eliminates resume fraud.

 Social Learning & Peer-to-Peer Knowledge Sharing

 Learners prefer peer recommendations over algorithms.
-When a teammate shares a video saying “this fixed my kick,” completion rates reach 3× higher than algorithmic recommendations.
+When a teammate shares a video saying “this fixed my kick,” completion rates run 15-25% higher than algorithmic recommendations (hypothesis based on social learning literature; requires A/B validation).
+Peer-shared content carries higher intent and context.

 Video sharing with deep links: Kira shares “Eggbeater Kick - Common Mistakes” directly with a teammate via SMS.
 The link opens at 0:32 timestamp, showing the exact technique error.
 No scrubbing, no hunting.